Katikar525/RealFuels-Stock/README.md

 Raptor831 was last seen more than a year ago, so i decided to adopt RF-Stock and update it to the newest version

+Added BDB Configs by Katikar.
+No promises made for proper balance, just working parts.

 Installation
 ------------